[NOTE: This post was updated on Aug. 25, 2020.]

 Q: What is the source of the word “kudos”?
 Is there such a thing as a “kudo” in the wild?

-A: “Kudos” is a singular noun and takes a singular verb, according to most usage guides, including the new third edition of my grammar book Woe Is I. Example: “The kudos for Einstein was not theoretical.”
+The correct word, “kudos,” is a singular noun and takes a singular verb, say most usage guides, including the new fourth edition of Pat’s book Woe Is I. “Show me one kudo and I’ll eat it,” she says.

-The first published reference for “kudos” in the Oxford English Dictionary dates from 1831, when it meant glory or fame.
+Merriam-Webster’s Dictionary of English Usage says the Greek term “was dragged into English as British university slang in the 19th century.”
+The first published reference for “kudos” in the OED dates from 1831, when it meant glory or fame.

 In a typical early citation in the OED, for instance, Charles Darwin writes in an 1859 letter that the geologist Charles Lyell read about half the manuscript of On the Origin of Species “and gives me very great kudos.”

 Here’s a 1927 example from Time that suggests plurality: “They were the recipients of honorary degrees—kudos conferred because of their wealth, position, or service to humanity.”

 Saturday Review (1971): “All these kudos spread around the country.”